Thoughts on holding a real-life escape game company briefing session [Company briefing session x puzzle-solving escape game]

 overview

-Date and time Wednesday, February 26th, 2025, 14:00-16:00
+Date and time Wednesday, February 26, 2025 14:00~16:00

 Venue Beyond Co., Ltd. Osaka Office

-Game time 60 minutes
+Game Time 60 minutes

 story

-You were attending Beyond's company information session, but
+You attended Beyond's company information session, but

 Recommended points